aquariumbio/aquarium/docs/_docs/protocol_developer/show.md

 ![User Input Example]({{ site.baseurl }}{% link _docs/protocol_developer/images/show_images/7_input_block-2.png %})

-Any input data from a ShowBlock is returned by the call to `show` that created the block in a `Hash`.
+Any input data from a ShowBlock is returned by the call to `show` that created the block in a Hashlike object.
 The name that we entered as the option for var: will be the key of this hash that the relevant data is stored in.

 In order to access the name entered by the technician, we would have to capture the return of `show` in a variable, and then access it at the key `:tech_name`